-- 2.82 For the purpose of reporting under the SLC 49, DNOs are required to report the total number of short interruptions, and disaggregated number of short interruptions by the following four causes: - due to the automatic operation of distribution network switchgear where some or all the customers involved are successfully restored by automatic switching in less than three minutes of the first interruption;
+- 2.85 For the purpose of reporting under SLC 49, DNOs are required to report the total number of short interruptions and disaggregated number of short interruptions by the following four causes: - due to the automatic operation of distribution network switchgear where the supplies of some or all of the customers involved are successfully restored by automatic switching within less than three minutes of the first interruption;

-- due to the automatic operation of distribution network switchgear where some or all the customers involved are successfully restored by manual or remote control switching in less than three minutes of the first interruption.
+- due to the automatic operation of distribution network switchgear where the supplies of some or all of the customers involved are successfully restored by manual or remote control switching within less than three minutes of the first interruption.
 This definition includes only the initial restoration.
-Further short interruptions during subsequent stages of fault sectionalising are not to be reported; - due to the manual or remote operation of distribution network switchgear for reasons such as deliberate disconnection for operational or emergency reasons; and - due to the operation of switchgear on the networks of NGT/transmission companies (in Scotland) or other connected systems and distributed generators. - 2.83 Short interruptions do not need to be disaggregated by voltage or by HV circuit.
+Further short interruptions during subsequent stages of fault sectionalising are not to be reported; - due to the manual or remote operation of distribution network switchgear for reasons such as deliberate disconnection for operational or emergency reasons; and - due to the operation of switchgear on the networks of NGC/transmission companies (in Scotland) or other connected systems and distributed generators. - 2.86 Short interruptions do not need to be disaggregated by voltage or by HV circuit.
 Where DNOs make significant use of automatic reclosing devices and automatic switching at the LV level, the number of short interruptions at this voltage level should be included in the appropriate short interruption categories identified above.